soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/disposition-reviews.md

 - The people you choose receive an email notification that they have content to review.
 These reviewers can be individual users, distribution or security groups, or Office 365 groups.
 Note that notifications are sent on a weekly basis.

 - The reviewers go to the **Disposition** page in the Security &amp; Compliance Center to review the content.
+The reviewers can see how many items for each retention label are awaiting disposition, and then select a retention label to see all content with that label.

-- For each document, the reviewer can:
+- For each document or email, the reviewer can:

   - Apply a different retention label.